ccattuto/riscv-python/README.md

 - Useful for teaching, debugging, testing compiler output

 ## Notes
 - The provided examples were tested on OSX Sequoia using [Homebrew's RISC-V GNU Compiler Toolchain](https://github.com/riscv-software-src/homebrew-riscv) and Python 3.12.
-The emulator can run complex code such as, e.g., minimal [MicroPython](https://micropython.org/)
+The emulator can run complex code such as, e.g., minimal [MicroPython](https://micropython.org/).
-- The provided Makefile builds all Newlib examples using Newlib-nano (`--specs=nano.specs` linker option)
+- The provided Makefile builds all Newlib examples using Newlib-nano (`--specs=nano.specs` linker option).
 - The linker scripts and emulator assume 1Mb of RAM (addresses `0x00000000` - `0x000FFFFF`).
-If you change RAM size, make sure you update both the linker scripts and the `MEMORY_SIZE` constant in `risc-emu.py`
+If you change RAM size, make sure you update both the linker scripts and the `MEMORY_SIZE` constant in `risc-emu.py`.
 - The emulator relies on ELF symbols for heap management and call tracing: do not strip ELF binaries.
+- If `mtvec` is zero, the emulator's trap handler is invoked, supporting Newlib's system calls.
+If you install your own trap handler (non-zero `mtvec`), the system calls won't work unless your trap handler supports them.

 ###  Performance notes
 Tested using the binaries in `prebuilt/` with Python 3.12 (Anaconda) on OSX Sequoia (~1.5 million instructions per second).